 Legacy AP operations:

-Legacy operation of the affiliated APs collocated with an AP is a key feature, which raises some architectural details.
+Legacy operation of the affiliated APs is a key feature, which raises some architectural details.
 In particular, as upper MAC operations for MLD peers is modified from single link (legacy) operations, it is simplest to model the AP MLD and its affiliated legacy APs as having separate upper MAC facilities.
 Per Figure 4-30a and Figure 4-30b in the draft, the AP MLD’s upper MAC facilities are performed by a single MLD upper MAC sublayer which operates using multiple links and multiple MLD lower MAC sublayer entities.
 However, each affiliated AP provides legacy upper MAC operations to associated legacy non-AP STAs, through an independent MLD upper MAC sublayer.
 A new figure (Figure 4-30c, below) is added to show this architecture of an AP MLD and its (legacy supporting) affiliated APs.

 Since the MLD lower MAC sublayer is shared between the MLD and legacy upper MAC sublayers, the operation of this sharing needs to be specified where it affects externally visible behavior.
 To support group addressed security contexts (one set of GTK/IGTK/BIGTK per link), and legacy operation (PTK per peer STA) an AP MLD maintains an Authenticator per link (with legacy association PTKSAs, as well as GTK/IGTK/BIGTK for that link) and an Authenticator for the AP MLD (with PKTSAs per MLD association).
 These Authenticators cooperate as needed, on key updates, etc.